eclipse-zenoh/zenoh-ts/README.md

 ## Typescript/Javascript API

-This repository provides a Typscript / Javascript binding through the use of the `remote-api-plugin` in this repo.
+This repository provides a Typescript / Javascript binding through the use of the `remote-api-plugin` in this repo.
-The long term plan is to use zenoh [Zenoh written in Rust](https://github.com/eclipse-zenoh/zenoh) to target WASM.
+The long-term plan is to use zenoh [Zenoh written in Rust](https://github.com/eclipse-zenoh/zenoh) to target WASM.
-In its current state, it is not possible to compile Zenoh (Rust) to target WASM, and will need to undergo a fair amount of refactoring before that can happen.
+In its current state, it is not possible to compile Zenoh (Rust) to target WASM, and it will need to undergo a fair amount of refactoring before that can happen.

 Docs can be accessed at [Docs Link](https://eclipse-zenoh.github.io/zenoh-ts/)